Anmol-Baranwal/Anmol-Baranwal/README.md

 🎯 I built [designlyfe.tech](https://designlyfe.tech/) in Buildspace Season 4 and will continue working on it shortly to make it into something people can use.
 If you wish to collaborate on a project, message me on [Twitter](https://twitter.com/Anmol_Codes).

+✨ I'm part of core team at [Guidlify](https://github.com/Guidlify), connecting sponsors and tech community events.

 🏆 Secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor), did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and devised content as a core team member for 2 lakh+ audiences.

-🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science, and also maintaining [LinksHub](https://github.com/rupali-codes/LinksHub).
+🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science, and also maintaining [LinksHub](https://github.com/rupali-codes/LinksHub) to make it a open source success.

 🚀 &nbsp; I'm also part of several communities like [WebXDAO](https://github.com/WebXDAO) and my forte lies in exploring technologies like Nextjs with TypeScript to build awesome products.